ditengm/RecSysRoseltorg/README.md

 - Fitted Catboost (binary classification | ROC-AUC = 0.901, PR-AUC = 0.95)
 - Find similar purchases with cosine similarity and define positive sales with catboost
 - Calculate metric
+## Metric
+Metric No. 1 - For which part of the procedures, depending on n, at least one participant was guessed

+Metric #2 - Total share of guessed unique engagements